JESSICA - PARIS

 I/O: Thoughts on new feminism?
 Do you think that women who support each other can go further together?

 J: Absolutely!
 Feminism movements are spreading.
 And today, they're lead by a new form of expression: more fun, more pop.
 Empowerment changes the tone.
-But there is a lack of real engagement.
-We don't yet how to take action.
-It's our challenge to change the game.
+But we don't always know how to take action.
+It's our challenge to continue to change the game.

 I/O: Have you ever made friends through sports or other wellness pursuits?